Allergies increasing food insecurity, how you can help - NewsBreak

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — There are only a few days left to donate to a local drive collecting allergy-friendly food.

-According to the CDC, food allergies affect one in 13 children and increases food insecurity rates in the area.
+According to the Centers for Disease Control, food allergies affect one in 13 children and increase food insecurity rates in the area.
 Gauri said in households with allergies, the percentage of people experiencing food insecurity increases by a third.

 “We’ve gotten a lot of donations, I can really see how people who are impacted by these allergies really feel the need to give back because they know that this is a really significant thing,” said Gauri.